 3. Open Grained Woods

 Oak, mahogany, walnut woods have pores that act as reservoirs.
 Clean these out using extra fine steel wool saturated with solvent.
+Do Not use steel wool if application requires a waterborne product.
+Instead, use a ultra fine grained sand paper.

 4. The Final Step